xtremexp/UT4X-Converter/README.TXT

 Note:
 UT99/U1 Lightning: For Unreal Tournament (99) and Unreal 1, zoneinfo actor does not exist in UT4, since then StaticMesh conversion is not yet operational.
-Since UT3 is nearly full of statismeshes, conversion is pretty bad. (same note for some ut2004 maps)
+Since UT3 is nearly full of staticmeshes, conversion is pretty bad. (same note for some ut2004 maps)

 What is NOT converted